Scarlet-K/final-project/README.md

 - DbDesigner
 - Webpack
 - Babel
-- Bootstrap
+- Bootstrap 5
 - Google Maps API

 ## Current Features
 - Users can upload a file
 - Users can search for the venue using autocomplete and geolocation
-- Users can record/save the special moment
+- Users can create an entry
-- Users can see a list of their special moments
+- Users can see a list of their entries
-- Users can see the full details of a special moment
+- Users can see the full details of a selected entry
-- Users can edit their entry of the special moment
+- Users can edit their entry
-- Users can delete their entry of the special moment
+- Users can delete their entry

 ## Upcoming Features
 - Users can mark an entry as a "milestone"